- Your children know more than you think they do

 If you are thinking of getting divorced, endeavour to keep this information to yourselves.
 Don’t have conversations when the children are in bed (who remembers sitting at the top of the stairs as a child listening into grown up talk)?

 Make time when the children are not at home and agree not to discuss your divorce at any other time.
 If you decide on a temporary separation, or divorce, tell your children as soon as you can and be honest in an age appropriate way.
+It’s important to talk to your kids about your divorce and to know what you’re doing before you sit them down.
+If you don’t know where to start, it’s best that you get professional advice from a divorce lawyer.
+If you are decided to pursue your divorce case and you’re now planning to serve divorce papers to your partner, you may hire a Divorce Paper Server to do this for you.

 Where possible, agree with your spouse to tell your children together; and, tell all your children at the same time.
 Siblings derive great support from this.
 Tell them in the way that the youngest child will understand.

 It’s likely that older children will have questions.
 Address these separately.
 A useful book for children 7 years and under ‘It’s not your fault KOKO Bear’ by Vicky Lansky is available on Amazon.
 It helps you and your younger children to discuss divorce.
+An experienced divorce attorney can also help you in these situations and not just the legal aspect of process.

 Mediation will help you and your children